 Chen, Yingzhen (1938--)

+Jing Tsu (Yale University)

 Chen is a prolific writer and influential cultural critic from Taiwan.
 Born Chen Yongshan in Miaoli County, Chen started to publish fiction in 1959 while majoring in English at the Tamkang College.
 From 1963, his works began to appear in Modern Literature.
 His earlier works, published between 1959 and 1965, are often melancholic and autobiographical.
 In 1967, Chen published an essay criticizing modernist works’ for prioritizing form over content and called, instead, for a literature with a high social consciousness.
 In 1968, he was apprehended by the Taiwanese Garrison Command and charged with promulgating Communism.
 He was imprisoned for seven years.